Floyd Lounsbury

-Early life
+Early life and education

 Lounsbury was born in Stevens Point, Wisconsin to John Glenn Lounsbury and Anna Louise Jorgensen.
-He was one of three children - he had a brother, Gordon, and a sister, Elva.
+He was one of three children, along with a brother, Gordon, and a sister, Elva.

-He graduated from the University of Wisconsin in 1941, majoring in Mathematics.
-During the period, Morris Swadesh was on the faculty, lecturing on American Indian linguistics.
-Lounsbury audited his courses, and when Swadesh received grants from the Works Progress Administration for a study of Oneida language and folk lore, he appointed Lounsbury as his assistant.
+He graduated from the University of Wisconsin–Madison in 1941, majoring in mathematics.
+During his undergraduate studies, Morris Swadesh was on the faculty, lecturing on American Indian linguistics.
+Lounsbury audited his courses, and when Swadesh received grants from the Works Progress Administration for a study of Oneida language and folklore, he appointed Lounsbury as his assistant.
 When Swadesh left Wisconsin for Mexico City, Lounsbury took over as the director of the project.
 He created an orthography for the language, and taught it to students who gathered a variety of texts from Oneida language speakers.
 After the project, Lounsbury began work in 1940 on the phonology of the language for his master's degree at the university.

 Career

 When World War II broke out, he enrolled as a meteorologist in the XXII Weather Squadron, US Army Air Corps.
 Stationed in Brazil, he learned Portuguese there.
 He received his master's degree in 1946.
 Awarded a fellowship by the Rockefeller Foundation, he worked on Oneida verb morphology in the department of anthropology at Yale.
-He received his Ph.D. in 1949 (his chair was Bernard Bloch), and his dissertation formed the basis of a publication in 1953 that established a framework and terminology followed ever since in the analysis of Iroquoian languages.
-He joined the department in 1949, and taught there until his retirement in 1979.
+He received his Ph.D. from Yale in 1949 (his chair was Bernard Bloch), and his dissertation formed the basis of a 1953 publication (Oneida Verb Morphology) that established a framework and terminology followed ever since in the analysis of Iroquoian languages.

+He joined the Yale department of anthropology in 1949, and taught there until his retirement in 1979.
+Upon his retirement, he was appointed Sterling Professor Emeritus of Anthropology, a post he held until his death at age 84.

 Contributions

-He traced the historical relationship between various Iroquoian languages, and as part of his work for the New York Vermont Interstate Commission on the Lake Champlain Basin, wrote an authoritative study of Iroquois place names in the Champlain Valley.
+He traced the historical relationship between various Iroquoian languages, and as part of his work for the New York Vermont Interstate Commission on the Lake Champlain Basin, wrote an authoritative study of Iroquois place names in the Champlain Valley (Lounsbury 1960).
 He initiated the application of linguistic methods to the formal analysis of kinship terminology and social organization.
-He also recorded the Oneida Creation myth in 1971 in Ontario, which was to result in a book, published posthumously by his student Bryan Gick, that included the creation myth and references to versions translated earlier, and linguistic analysis of various aspects of Iroquoian stories.
+He also recorded the Oneida creation myth in 1971 in Ontario, which was to result in a book, published posthumously (in 2000) by his student Bryan Gick, that included the creation myth and references to versions translated earlier, and linguistic analysis of various aspects of Iroquoian stories.